H-2A Employee Frequently Asked Questions (FAQs)

 • An Agency in an H-2A candidate’s home country may feel it was just a case of “tough luck” if the position does not work out, or they might tell a placed H-2A employee the position did not work out because the employee was not good enough, an employee did not try hard enough, or that the employee is the problem, not the agency or the employer.

-New scams are popping up left and right, so staying informed and working with a trusted H-2A agency and its recruiters is still the best way to protect yourself against those looking to take advantage of your desire to work, provide a better life for your family, and get a piece of the American Dream.
+New scams are popping up left and right, so staying informed and working with a trusted H-2A agency and its recruiters is the best way to protect yourself against those looking to take advantage of your desire to work, provide a better life for your family, and get a piece of the American Dream.
+Working with a U.S.-based H-2A agency opens up a reliable network of recruiters.
+Don’t risk your future and career working with an unknown H-2A agency or one that doesn’t have your best interests in mind.

-We ensure our recruiters are following all of the rules and regulations associated with the H-2A work visa program in the United States.
+USA Farm Labor has a reliable network of H-2A recruiters located in countries around the world.
+We ensure our recruiters follow all of the rules and regulations associated with the H-2A work visa program in the United States.